hapax/hapax.github.io/assets/chuzenji.md

 The woman emerges from some other part of the house to retrieve him, apologises profusely, but does not, I notice, suppress a smile of her own.
-Disorder in not only the condition for death, but also for life.
+Disorder is the condition for life as well as death.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>